DavidHe1127/JSCourt/async_promise.md

   });
 }
 ```
-Error thrown will not be caught by chaining catch given throw is sync while reject is async.
+Error thrown will not be caught by chaining catch given throw is **sync** while reject is **async**.
 Calling throw will immediately terminate the program while reject lets program to run normally after marking promise status as rejected.

 ### Reference